The Chesapeake Bay Foundation is serving notice: Clean up your act, or it will sue.

 Fed up with what it says are lackluster results in curbing pollution, the foundation announced this month that it is starting an aggressive litigation program designed to hold polluters -- and the government agencies that oversee them -- accountable.

 The foundation said it plans to continue its earlier efforts to protect the bay from harmful pollutants.
-But now, fortified by with a $1.25 million grant, it will be more willing to take matters to court, officials said.
+But now, armed with a $1.25 million grant, it will be more willing to take matters to court, officials said.

 "We will continue efforts to educate and build broad public support for legislative and regulatory change," William C. Baker, the foundation's president, said in a statement.
 "But in the final analysis, when government is unwilling or unable to enforce the law, the only recourse remaining is legal action."